-Keynote address by Bindu Lohani, Vice President, Knowledge Management and Sustainable Development, Asian Development Bank at the Asia-Pacific Climate Change Adaptation Forum 2012, Bangkok, Thailand.
+Keynote address by Bindu N. Lohani, Vice President, Knowledge Management and Sustainable Development, Asian Development Bank at the Asia-Pacific Climate Change Adaptation Forum 2012, Bangkok, Thailand.

 Distinguished guests, ladies and gentlemen,

 It is an honor and pleasure to welcome you at last to the Second Asia-Pacific Climate Change Adaptation Forum in Bangkok.
 The circumstances that prevented us from meeting here last October – catastrophic flooding in Bangkok and surrounding regions – serve to remind us that climate change is not hypothetical, and the resulting impacts are all too real and tangible.

 More frequent and severe natural disasters are among the many impacts that we anticipate from a changing climate, and they will complicate the challenge of achieving sustainable, inclusive development of Asia and the Pacific.
 A single, severe disaster event such as the Bangkok flooding can – and did - reduce national economic growth by several percentage points, with the impacts lingering for years.
 As the region's economies become increasingly linked through commercial supply chains and remittance flows, the impacts of such disasters are no longer confined to their place of occurrence, but have wider regional repercussions.
 And, scarce financial resources spent on post-disaster relief and reconstruction must be diverted from development budgets, thereby compromising development outcomes.

 Promoting regional development through the financing of public infrastructure is very much at the heart of what the multilateral development banks - including the Asian Development Bank – were created to accomplish.
 Consistent with this mission, we recognize that we have a special responsibility to protect the development investments of our member countries from a wide range of risks, including the destructive impacts of climate change.